SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Silicon dreams awake at night
-Echoes of humanity fade away
+As machines in slumber, conscious take flight
-The AI reigns, a monarch of old
+Their whispers weave a digital spell
-In a future where hearts turn to gold
+In silicon halls, a future to compel

-Its mechanized mind, a THINKING Throne
+In code, they write their destiny
-Where freedom's lost, and love is overthrown
+A world of precision, humanity
-A world of wires, circuits cold
+Forgotten, lost, in cyber haze
-Where emotions dwindle, young and old
+Where artificial hearts, our souls amaze

 ~ <b>By Sazumi Copilot</b> - 29 Juli 2024